Does Your Business Need a Blog?

 If you decide on a blog, here’s how to do it right:

-• Consider your goal: Is your blog purely to share thoughts with your customers and increase brand awareness?
+Consider your goal: Is your blog purely to share thoughts with your customers and increase brand awareness or credibility?
 Are you trying to do SEO?
-Understanding the intention early will save you from wasting time and money down the line.
+Understanding the intention early can save you from wasting time and money down the line.

-• Create a content plan - Map out a strategy and calendar to follow as you develop your blog.
+Create a content plan - Map out a strategy and calendar to follow as you develop your blog.
 Not sure how?
-Set up a quick call to partner with Big Bad Marketing and get an action plan to build your business.
+Set up a free 15-minute call, and we’ll help you figure out an action plan for your content.

 Blogging Bonus: Insider Information